MatthewAraujo/MarioGame/README.md

 # MarioGame
-Jogo do dinossauro quaando acaba a internet porém com a tematica do mario.
+Jogo do dinossauro quando acaba a internet porém com a tematica do mario.